senges/lightshot/README.md

 Could be seend as `https://prnt.sc/******`
 The script would then crawl the whole website (could be long if you don't have a quantum computer (I know quantum computer wouldn't help but.. come on))

+## References

+* Korben published [an article](https://korben.info/attention-a-ne-pas-uploader-de-trucs-sensibles-sur-prnt-sc-lightshot.html) about this weakness.